ItayNaf/DirectoryDisco/README.md

-# DirectoryDIsco
+# DirectoryDisco
 DirectroyDisco(very) is a python program for discovering hidden directories and soon subdomains.
-The program is ran your Linux terminal.
-This program is for learning purpose only and is used for CTFs or stuff.
+The program is ran on your Linux terminal and can be download as easy as just copying the mainDisco.py file or downloading it.
+This program is for learning purpose only and is used for CTFs.

 ## Usage